 This article was written by Bahadour Moussa, Chief Evnagelist at Boost-Inn, and discusses ways traditional hotels can smartly leverage data to compete with tech giants like AirBNB.
 Do you have an interesting business intelligence case story or a helpful guide to share?
 Email us at [email protected].
-For more ways to use data in the travel and hospitality industry, check out our BI solutions for the hospitality industry.
+For more ways to use data in the travel and hospitality industry, check out our BI solutions for the hospitality industry. and business analytics for the airline & hotel industry.

 Data is everywhere and it seems everyone these days is on a quest for data.
 Information is power and is treated as a valuable resource by most digitally-aware companies.
 According to Jaron Lanier, information is more important than physical labor.